 collaborating on annual workshops with subject matter experts within TWC, local business and industry leaders, chambers of commerce, and technical and/or community colleges to build a network of partnerships among local organizations and support local delivery of integrated career and education services;

-organizing job development and career fairs; and
+organizing job exploration and career fairs; and

 attending monthly and annual trainings provided by TWC staff to all Workforce Career and Education Outreach Specialists.

-NLF: Boards must ensure that formal letters of agreement are developed with ISDs and any other partners (for example, community colleges and educational service centers) and must maintain those letters in their records to be available upon request during TWC on-site reviews or visits.
+NLF: Boards must ensure that formal letters of agreement are developed with ISDs and any other partners (for example, community colleges and educational service centers).
+These entities must maintain those letters in their records to be available upon request during TWC on-site reviews or visits.

 NLF: Boards must ensure that these letters of agreement include, at a minimum: